yurujaja/pangaea-bench/.github/CONTRIBUTING.md

 1. **Implement a Dataset Class**:

-   - In the `datasets/` directory, create a new Python file named after your dataset (e.g., `my_dataset.py`).
+   - In the `pangaea/datasets/` directory, create a new Python file named after your dataset (e.g., `my_dataset.py`).
    - Implement a class that inherits from `GeoFMDataset`.
-You can check it in `geofm_bench/datasets/base.py`.
+You can check it in `pangaea/datasets/base.py`.
    - Be sure that your dataset is instantiated with all the required parameters from the `GeoFMDataset`.
 You can also add new parameters.
    - Implement the required methods: `__init__`, `__len__`, `__getitem__`, and `download` (if applicable, otherwise a `NotImplementedError is raised`).
    - **Example**:

      ```python
      import torch
-     from geofm_bench.datasets.base import GeoFMDataset
+     from pangaea.datasets.base import GeoFMDataset

      class MyDataset(GeoFMDataset):
           def __init__(